savvy-itch/f1-stats-app/README.md

 The page is accessed when invalid url is being submitted.
 Contains a button to go back to the home page.

 ## Responsive features
+The website is fully responsive.
+On small screens navbbar turns into a dropdown menu; after scrolling down long enough the "Scroll to top" button appears.

 ## Libraries
 - React Router
+- React Icons